 • Cane Pole Trail is a .35 mile trail, which runs along the Suwannee Canal, leading to Mizell Prairie education and observation platform.

 Bicycling is permitted on the paved roads only, and not on designated hiking trails.
-All hikes should be planned with the Refuge opening and closing times in mind.
-We do not recommend that you bring your pet to the refuge, but if you do, they must be restrained at all times.
+All hikes should be planned with the refuge opening and closing times in mind.
+We do not recommend that you bring your dog to the refuge, but if you do, they must be restrained at all times.
 Pets are permitted on trails, however they must be restrained on a 6-foot or shorter leash.